Chart Color Schemes

 Weir Views's residents boast exceedingly positive health performance metrics with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Weir Views shows notable health outcomes with slightly higher prevalence of common health conditions across both younger and older age groups compared to average.
+Weir Views shows notable health outcomes with slightly higher prevalence of common health conditions among both younger and older age groups compared to average.

-Private health cover stands at approximately 52%, or about 3,712 people, which is just above the average SA2 area rate.
-The most prevalent medical conditions are asthma (8.2%) and mental health issues (6.4%).
+Private health cover stands at approximately 52%, covering around 3,808 people, which is marginally higher than the typical SA2 area rate.
+The most prevalent medical conditions are asthma (affecting 8.2% of residents) and mental health issues (6.4%).
 A total of 79.9% of residents report no medical ailments, compared to 73.7% in Greater Melbourne.
-Only 1.6%, or 113 people, are aged 65 and over, lower than the 10.1% in Greater Melbourne.
+As for age demographics, 1.6% of Weir Views residents are aged 65 and over (116 people), which is lower than the 10.1% figure seen in Greater Melbourne.

 Frequently Asked Questions - Health